 If your dog is injured, they may need some extra help on the stairs temporarily while they heal.

 A dog with an injured leg may need a little boost going up the stairs, especially if they’re wearing a splint or cast that goes under the paw.
 Dogs rely heavily on the feel of the ground under their paw to know they can walk safely.
-Using a rear support leash that supports their hind end along with your guidance will help them to take their next step confidently.
+Using a rear support leash that supports their hind end and your guidance will help them take their next step confidently.

 Back injuries can vary in severity; before letting your dog use the stairs, always speak to your vet to determine what’s best.
 If your dog can use the stairs, you want to ensure their spine is always supported.
 A dog back brace supports your dog’s spine.
 As it conforms to your dog’s back, it provides them the support they need to avoid further injury.

 As a pet parent, it’s essential to pay attention to any changes in your dog’s behavior or any sudden fear or anxiety.
 This may be your dog’s way of telling you something’s wrong, and they need your help.